Monadical-SAS/redux-time/README.md

 style={animation: 'fadeInRed 1000ms -25ms paused, flipInX 1000ms -25ms paused'}
 ```

+`paused` is used with negative delays to let us step through the animation frame-by-frame instead of letting the GPU render it continuously on another thread.
+It's needed in order to let `TICK` render each specific frame when needed via javascript.

 The function which merges all the animation functions into a final string is called `flattenAnimation` in `src/util.js`.

 ### Optimization

 In our [benchmarks](https://github.com/Monadical-SAS/redux-time/blob/master/warped-time/examples/stress-test.js) `redux-time` can compute state for 100 animations in about 0.5ms.
-This means that the bottneck for computing animations is usually going to be in React and the DOM (recalculating styles, pain, etc), not `redux-time`.
+This means that the bottneck for computing animations is usually going to be in React and the DOM (recalculating styles, paint, etc), not `redux-time`.

 These are some great articles on optimizing react/redux code in general:
 - https://marmelab.com/blog/2017/02/06/react-is-slow-react-is-fast.html